karakun/karakun.github.io/_posts/2019-01-03-integration-docker.md

 }
 {% endhighlight %}

-By executing the test TestNG will automatically call it once for every given configuration.
+By executing the test, TestNG will automatically call it once for every given configuration.
-At the moment the tests will fail since we do not have any applications that are deployed or maybe not even an application running.
+At the moment the tests will fail since we do not have any applications running, or maybe an application is not even deployed.

 To automatically bootstrap an application server with our test application we will use Docker.
 I will not describe the functionality of Docker since this would be beyond the scope of this article.